mohammad-azhar-tanveer-pharmd/clinical-pharmacy-activities/case-01-thiamine-duplication.md

 ## Department
 Orthopaedics

+## Patient Background
+History of chronic alcohol use.

 ## Issue Identified
-Concurrent prescription of IV and oral thiamine.
+Concurrent prescription of IV thiamine and oral thiamine.

-## Clinical Context
+## Clinical Rationale
-Patient with history of alcohol use.
-IV thiamine initiated.
+IV thiamine is indicated initially in alcoholic patients to prevent Wernicke’s encephalopathy.
+Oral thiamine is usually introduced during maintenance phase.

 ## Assessment
-Potential therapeutic duplication depending on treatment phase.
+Possible therapeutic duplication depending on timing of administration and clinical status.

 ## Recommendation
+- Review indication for dual therapy
-Evaluate necessity of both formulations.
-Consider step-down to oral therapy.
+- Consider step-down from IV to oral therapy when clinically stable

-## Tools Used
+## References
+- Micromedex
-Micromedex, Lexicomp
+- Lexicomp